Valdoveste/form-validates-cpf/README.md

   #### 2º Calculation
- for the seconde calculation is basicaly the same thing, only change is we gonna add the new digit for the sum
+ for the seconde calculation is basicaly the same thing, only some changes as you can see.

  > 1 3 2 5 5 0 4 2 8 9